 45. Don’t disconnect your utilities just to get rid of your tenants as you could get fined under the RTA.

 46. If one party doesn’t show up to your LLTB, the hearing it will still happen.

-47. Landlord application at the LLTB are more expensive the tenant applications.
+47. Landlord applications at the LLTB are more expensive the tenant applications.

 50. Every unit will require some work when a tenant moves out.
 Painting and/or cleaning are very common.

-51. Natural coloured paint is the most appealing for tenants and home buyers as they will match almost any furniture.
+51. Natural coloured paint is the most appealing for tenants and home buyers as it will match almost any furniture.

 52. You can screen tenants for pets but will have a hard time evicting them if they bring one after the lease starts.

-53. If a landlord considers allowing pets, the chances of being surprised, after a Tenancy Agreement is signed, is less.
+53. If a landlord advertises allowing pets, the chances of being surprised with finding a pet in the unit at your first move in, is less.

 54. Standards for a landlord’s tenant screening process should be in place at the onset of the process.

-55. The C.H.M.C. recommends that rent should not exceed 30% of an individual’s gross income; however, the O.H.R.C. would consider this discrimination.
+55. The C.H.M.C. recommends that rent should not exceed 30% of an individual’s gross income; however, the Ontario Human Rights Commission (O.H.R.C.) consider looking only at income as discrimination.

-57. Ask for the L.M.R. with a rental deposit.
+57. Ask for the L.M.R. as a rental deposit.
 You may not be able to keep the deposit, but it is a step towards finding a good tenant.